 I saw a couple who fought fiercely about money and neither could tolerate the other's values and attitudes towards how the family finances were shared.
 Their arguments were more focussed on proving the other had the wrong approach and they had clearly stopped listening to one another.
 Their bruising encounters were not only damaging to their relationship but family members were being affected too.
 In therapy I explored each other's attitudes to money and how their past influenced their present.

 The husband on the other hand came from a family where his parents were busy high achievers and he was brought up by child minders.
 His parents lavished him and his siblings with treats and little luxuries.
 His association with money was that it was a way of showing love and being frugal meant a witholding of affection and care.
+In times of arguments he accused his wife of being ungrateful and unappreciative.

 Pressing the pause button and committing themselves to the counselling process allowed them to stop and really listen to each other without the heat of having to defend their particular values.
 As a therapist I was able to provide a containing presence and to be a neutral but engaged person in their dialogue with one another.